petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 └── index.js
 ```

-### grant-type-authorization-code
+### Authorization Grant Type

-In the authorization code flow, the first step is handled by the `Authorize.js` file.
+In `grant-type-authorization-code`, the first step is handled by the `Authorize.js` file.
 A request for authorization is made when the *Authorize* button is clicked.

 ```{literalinclude} ./securing-your-app-with-oauth2/resources/liferay-c2b6-overlay/src/grant-type-authorization-code/components/Authorize.js
 :language: javascript